 When should the medicine start working?

 This depends on what your child is being treated for.

 - If your child has been agitated as part of their illness, this should decrease after taking an adequate dose of aripiprazole for a few days.

 - If your child is being treated for elated mood (being extremely happy), they should seem calmer after about a week of reaching the adequate dose.

 - If your child gets hallucinations (seeing or hearing things that are not there), these should start to get better after about 2 weeks.
 It may take longer than this for delusions (believing something to be real that is not) to stop.
 It may take 6–8 weeks before your child’s mood and behaviour seem more normal.

 - If your child is being treated for tics or Tourette’s syndrome, it is likely to take 4–6 weeks for symptoms to get better.

 It is important that you continue to give the medicine every day, as your doctor has told you to.
 However, as the medicine may not work sufficiently in some children, if you are concerned about whether it is working, contact your doctor.

 - If your child is sick less than 30 minutes after having a dose of aripiprazole, give them the same dose again.

-- If your child is sick more than 30 minutes after having a dose of aripiprazole, you do not need to give them another dose.
+- If your child is sick more than 30 minutes after having a dose of aripiprazole, do not give them another dose.
 Wait until the next normal dose.